fiberplane/docs/providers/Grafana Loki.md

 category: 63d7e8bdbf7b4b0e0745e823
 slug: grafana-loki
 ---
-# Grafana Loki

 Write and run LogQL queries, and display Grafana Loki logs output alongside the rest of your content.

 # Setup

 In order to enable Grafana Loki Provider in Fiberplane you need to either add it via direct access (for an openly accessible URL) or add it as a valid entry in the `data_source.yaml` configuration.

 The `data_sources.yaml` format for adding a Loki Provider looks like this: